Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-We thank T. Nozawa, who kindly give us the SN model, and H. Susa for fruitful discussions.
+We thank T. Nozawa, who kindly gave us his SN model.
+The initial conditions in the simulations are provided by S. Hirano.
+We thank the fruitful discussion with K. Omukai, H. Susa and S. Higashi.
 GC is supported by Overseas Research Fellowships of the Japan Society for the Promotion of Science (JSPS) for Young Scientists.
 NY acknowledges support by SPPEXA through JST CREST JPMHCR1414.
 The numerical simulations and analyses in this work are carried out on XC40 in Yukawa Institute of Theoretical Physics (Kyoto University), and COMET in SDSC.